kyletimmermans/dijkstras-canvas/README.md

 <br/>

 ### Dijkstra's Algorithm
-An algorithm created by Dijkstra that is used to find the shortest paths from a given source node, to all other nodes in a graph.
+An algorithm created by Dijkstra, that is used to find the shortest paths from a given source node, to all other nodes in a graph.

 <br/>